beingnayem/tcp-chatroom/README.md

 * **SSL Loading Failure (`ssl.SSLError: [SSL] key values mismatch`)**:
   Ensure the `server.crt` and `server.key` match and were generated in the directory where the server is executed.
 * **SQLite Database Lock (`sqlite3.OperationalError: database is locked`)**:
   Verify that only one server instance is running on the machine.
-Multiple parallel client processes do not lock database tables, as they communicate solely via the single server instance.
+Parallel client processes do not lock database tables, as they communicate solely via the single server instance.
 * **PySide6 Client Fails to Start on Linux (X11 connection issues)**:
   Ensure `DISPLAY` environment variables are properly exported.
-If running inside Docker, configure X11 forwarding forwarding parameters.
+If running inside Docker, configure X11 forwarding parameters.

 ---

 ## 10. Future Improvements

 1. **End-to-End Encryption (E2EE)**: Implement client-side cryptographic message encryption (e.g. Signal Double Ratchet algorithm), using server TLS purely as transport envelope routing.
-2. **Horizontal Clustering**: Implement Redis message brokers to sync states across multiple distributed servers.
+2. **Horizontal Clustering**: Implement Redis message brokers to sync states across distributed servers.
 3. **WebRTC Integration**: Integrate voice and video conferencing capabilities directly into the PySide6 client GUI.